Proper wheel alignment is essential for optimum tire life and vehicle handling characteristics.

 FRONT AXLE RECOMMENDATIONS

-— set as close to zero as vehicle manufacturer’s recommendations allow in loaded condition.
+Toe-in — set as close to zero as vehicle manufacturer’s recommendations allow in loaded condition.
 Do not set beyond zero as a toe- out condition will develop.

 Caster — set to the maximum positive setting which the vehicle manufacturer’s recommendations allow.